 During the first year of the program, doctoral students are introduced to the rigors of an advanced degree program.
-In the first summer, students attend classes daily as they study the core coursework for the program.
+In the first summer, students attend classes daily or on weekends as they study the core coursework for the program.
 EDLL 726 Seminar in Scholarship and Writing provides an orientation to the Lewis & Clark library and instructional technology resources.
 Students learn APA writing style and begin developing skills in academic writing needed for preparation of a dissertation, including use of specialized software for recording literary references used in scholarly writing and research.
 Two other courses provide a basic framework for the program.
-See the Program Planning Worksheet (Appendices A-C).
-July ends with a cohort retreat (EDLL 780) focused on exploring personal understanding of social justice.
+See the Program Planning Worksheets in the appendices.
+The summer begins and ends with a cohort retreat (EDLL 780) focused on exploring personal and collective understandings of social justice.